Sorry, you need to enable JavaScript to visit this website.

 Governance

 In Estonia, no distinct governance system exists for youth volunteering.
 There is no legislation on youth volunteering as such, but the volunteering has been described in the fields of rescue services.
-The European Solidarity Corps (previous European Voluntary Service) is organized by the Department of Youth Programs of the Agency of Erasmus+ and European Solidarity Corps (until 31.12.2020 the Youth in Action National Agency Foundation Archimedes Youth Agency).
+The European Solidarity Corps (previous European Voluntary Service) is organized by the Department of Youth Programs of the Agency of Erasmus+ and European Solidarity Corps (the Youth in Action National Agency Foundation Archimedes Youth Agency until 31 December 2020).

-Instead, two other structures are being used for this purpose.
+Two other structures take part in governing volunteering.
 On the one hand, youth volunteering takes place within the legislative and administrative framework for volunteering in general.
 This aspect of youth volunteering is structured by general civil society regulations and organizational practices.
 On the other hand, youth volunteering takes place within youth work settings (e.g. youth organizations, youth centers, youth projects, etc.).
 This aspect of youth volunteering is regulated by youth work regulations and organizational practices.
+Supporting and organizing the development of volunteering, in general, is the responsibility of the Ministry of Interior.
+At the ministerial level, themes and issues related to volunteering are addressed in the Cohesive Estonia Strategy 2030.
+In the strategy, volunteering is seen to be an integral part of civil society and the NGO movement in the country.
+Youth volunteering is mentioned in that document but is not set as a specific goal, volunteering is being addressed in general.

 Supporting and organizing youth work is the responsibility of the Ministry of Education and Research, more concretely the Department of Youth and Talent Policy.